 - Testicular tumour

 Testicular torsion is a surgical emergency which should be considered in all patients and excluded first.
 It most commonly occurs in males aged <20 but can occur at any age.
-If testicular torsion is suspected, the patient should be referred for URGENT urological assessment including ultrasound scan with Doppler.
+If testicular torsion is suspected, the patient should be referred for URGENT surgical assessment (ultrasound scan with Doppler are helpful but should not delay surgical assessment)

 Diagnosis of epididymo-orchitis

-Urethral swab for Gram stain if discharge is present
+Urethral swab for urgent Gram stain if discharge is present.

-Urethral swab or first void urine tests for chlamydia, gonorrhoea and Mycoplasma genitalium
+First void urine tests for chlamydia, gonorrhoea and Mycoplasma genitalium (as per NSU treatment guideline)

 MSU for microscopy, culture and sensitivities

-If clinically suspected consider tests for mumps virus and tuberculosis.
+If clinically suspected consider tests for mumps, tuberculosis and brucellosis.

 Pain relief, rest and scrotal support